alitursucular/alitursucular.github.io/_posts/2019-08-22-filter-and-sort-dynamically-created-table-with-vanilla-javascript.md

 - Informative _speech bubbles_ with some cool effects.
 - Handling error & flashing `thead` on hover

-_Note: This mini projects mainly focuses on JavaScript rather than the layout.
-We included Bootstap, Font Awesome and several media queries just for to have a clean UI.
+_Note: This mini-project mainly focuses on JavaScript rather than the layout.
+We included Bootstrap, Font Awesome and several media queries just to have a clean UI.
 We will not be discussing those since it is not in the scope._

 **Code Breakdown**

 After creating our basic layout, let's continue with our data source, `order.js`.
-We have data in JSON format, as if its's being fetched from an external source.
+We have data in JSON format as if it's being fetched from an external source.
 In order to use our table data, we export the module, then import in `index.js` file.

 Our _order.js_: